 Before World War I Prague was one of the most important centers for Cubism outside Paris.
-The avant-garde movement was active there from 1912 to 1914.
+The avant-garde movement was active from 1912 to 1914.

-Being a novice at identifying architectural styles, this visit has helped me appreciate and understand Prague’s eclectic architecture – Gothic, Medieval Romanesque, 19th century Neo-Baroque, Art Nouveau, 20th century Art Deco and Cubist.
-Known as the “Golden City of 100 Spires” Prague is undeniably one of the oldest and most beautiful cities!
+A novice at identifying architectural styles, this visit has helped me understand and appreciate Prague’s intriguing and eclectic architecture – Medieval Romanesque, Gothic, Art Nouveau, 20th century Art Deco, Cubist, 19th century Neo-Baroque.
+Each day I discover another architectural treasure in the Golden City of 100 Spires, one of the world’s most beautiful cities!

-affected by Cubism.
-The Czech Cubist movement is visible in the design of “geometrically enhanced” building facades, furniture, and decorative objects throughout Prague.
-Even the bridges have a Cubist flair.
+The incredible variety of architecture is one reason why Prague was so affected by Cubism.
+The Czech Cubist movement is visible in “geometrically enhanced” facades, furniture, and decorative objects throughout Prague – even bridges are Cubist.

-One of the most striking and beautiful examples of Czech Cubist architecture in Prague is the House of the Black Madonna in Old Town.
-Its “sharp angle” complements surrounding historical buildings in the area.
-Kubista Gallery is in the building.
-When you go inside you suddenly “find yourself in a charming environment of furniture, books, period postcards, and jewelry from the days when Cubism truly was a trend.”
+One of the most striking examples of Cubist architecture in Prague is House of the Black Madonna in Old Town.
+“Sharp angled” complements surround the beautiful historical building.
+Inside, the Kubista Gallery creates a “Cubist environment of books, jewelry, furniture, and period postcards.”

 The Veletržní Palace gallery has a great collection of Czech Cubist art, including paintings by Emil Filla and drawings and building models by Josef Gočár.
-Filla and Gočár believed that “objects carried their own inter energy which could only be released by splitting their horizontal and vertical surfaces.
-They thought more conservative designs restrained and ignored the needs of the human soul.”
+Filla and Gočár both believed that “objects carried their own inter energy which could only be released by splitting their horizontal and vertical surfaces.
+They thought more conservative designs restrained and ignored needs of the human soul.”

 Exploring Prague has been a delightful, enlightening experience.
 The city’s aura is pure magic!